-When a member of staff conducts a search without a witness they should immediately report this to another member of staff, and ensure a record of the search is kept (See recording searches).
+When a member of staff conducts a search without a witness, they should immediately report this to the headteacher, and ensure a record of the search is kept (See recording searches).

-The extent of the search
+7.3 The extent of the search

 A member of staff may search a pupil's outer clothing, pockets, possessions, desks or lockers.